-Computer Science is available as a major program leading to an Honours (120credit) degree in the Faculty of Arts, the Faculty of Pure and Applied Science or Atkinson Faculty of Liberal and Professional Studies.
+Computer Science is available as a major program leading to an Honours or a Specialised Honours (120-credit) degree in the Faculty of Arts, the Faculty of Pure and Applied Science and the Atkinson Faculty of Liberal and Professional Studies.
 It may also be combined with most subjects in both Arts and Science leading to a four-year double major or major-minor degree.
 These degree types are BA Honours or BSc Honours.